dmcable/spacexr/AnalysisRCTDE/README.md

 <!-- badges: end -->

-Here, we will explain how the analysis occured for our paper ‘INSERT TITLE OF THE PAPER’, which introduces and validates the RCTDE method.
-You may access RCTDE within the open-source RCTD R package [here](https://github.com/dmcable/RCTD).
+Here, we will explain how the analysis occured for our paper ‘Cell type-specific differential expression for spatial transcriptomics’, which introduces and validates the Robust Cell Type Differential-Expression (RCTDE) method for detecting cell type-specific differential expression in spatial transcriptomics.
+You may access RCTDE within our open-source R package [here](https://github.com/dmcable/RCTD).

 ### DE Simulation